Angelo Tartaglia (footballer)

 Angelo Tartaglia (born 30 September 1992) is an Italian footballer who plays as a defender for Monterosi.

 Career

-Born in Naples, Campania, Tartaglia started his career at Italian Serie D club Viribus Unitis, located within Naples metropolitan area.
-On 6 July 2011 he was signed by Italian third division Andria (along with Meccariello), which Tartaglia scored in his league debut on 6 May 2012.
+Born in Naples, Campania, Tartaglia started his career at Italian Serie D club Viribus Unitis, located within the Naples metropolitan area.
+On 6 July 2011 he was signed by Italian third division Andria (along with Meccariello), where Tartaglia scored in his league debut on 6 May 2012.

-Tartaglia played 11 games in 2012–13 Lega Pro Prima Divisione season.
+Tartaglia played 11 games in the 2012–13 Lega Pro Prima Divisione season.
 Tartaglia became a free agent after Andria bankrupted in summer 2013.

 Parma

-In July 2013 Tartaglia was signed by Parma F.C. on free transfer.
+In July 2013, Tartaglia was signed by Parma F.C. on a free transfer.
 On 5 July 2013 he was farmed to Gubbio along with Sarr, Cacchioli and Baccolo.
-On 22 July 2014 Tartaglia, Caccavallo, Bussi and Deli were signed by Paganese in temporary deal from Parma.
+On 22 July 2014, Tartaglia, Caccavallo, Bussi and Deli were signed by Paganese in temporary deal from Parma.

 On 21 July 2015, he joined Fidelis Andria on free transfer.

 Triestina

 On 29 January 2020, Tartaglia moved to Triestina.